Jo Hart, PhD CPsychol AFBPsS PFHEA FEHPS

 The British Psychological Society established a Health Psychology section in 1986 in recognition of the growing body of research and practice in this field, followed by the establishment of the Special Group in Health Psychology in 1987 and finally the Division of Health Psychology (DHP) in 1997.

 The DHP is run by a voted members` committee who are committed to the Division`s objectives.
-The Divisional Membership has just under 2000 members (in 2016).
+The Divisional Membership has just over 2000 members (in 2019).

 The UK has hosted four EHPS Conferences, in Oxford (1990), St. Andrews (2001), Bath (2008) and Aberdeen (2016).